 The training into becoming a Babalawo or even learning Ifa to be qualified as competent is extensive.
 Here in Nigeria, some parents choose whether a child will go to regular school or will go on the Babalawo’s compound and train as an Awo.

 Each student will spend over twenty years learning, from an early age, often times leaving their families to go and live with the Babalawo (His teacher/his Oluwo) and his family, in order for him to learn.
 He will do chores, he will clean the compound, wash the toilets, run errands, go and pick the bush to make medicines and more.
 He will sleep when he is told he can, and wake up very early to begin everything all over again.
-He will work as he trains, and while he is by himself, he will be repeating the a new verse of an Odu he picked up today, during a consultation his teacher had with some one, or one his teacher decided to teach him when they are alone, with other students or before Ifa (keep in mind that Ifa is the oracle, Orunmila is the deity).
+He will work as he trains, and while he is by himself, he will be repeating a new verse of an Odu he picked up that day or most recently, or even an old one, to keep to his memory.
+He is learning during a consultation his teacher has with some one, or one his teacher will be teaching him when they are alone, with other students or before Ifa (keep in mind that Ifa is the oracle, Orunmila is the deity).

 According to the late Afolobi Epega in his book The Sacred Ifa Oracle’: